##

 dataset.

-R packages can contain multiple functions, data, documentation on how to
+called a package.
+R packages can contain multiple functions, data,

-use the functions, and much more.
-R packages are stored under a
+documentation on how to use the functions, and much more.
+R packages are

-To install the package ‘ggplot2’, you can use the following
+To install the package ‘ggplot2’, you can use the following function:

 install.packages("ggplot2") # put the package name between quotation marks

 It can take some time to install packages.
-If R is still executing
+If R is still executing code, the > sign in the Console disappears and you can see a STOP-sign in the upper right corner of the Console:

 To load a package, use the following function: